xiaobai1217/RepetitionCounting/README.md

 * We provide an example video and the corresponding audio file with scale variation challenge for the demo code.
 * The "VGGSound" folder is modified from their original [repository](https://github.com/hche11/VGGSound).
 * The "sync_batchnorm" folder comes from this [repository](https://github.com/vacancy/Synchronized-BatchNorm-PyTorch).
-* As cited in the paper, the regression function uses the technique proposed in this paper "Deep expectation of real and apparent age from a single image without facial landmarks".
+* As cited in the paper, the regression function for counting uses the technique proposed in this paper "Deep expectation of real and apparent age from a single image without facial landmarks".
 * The pretrained checkpoints of our model can be downloaded at this [link](https://drive.google.com/file/d/1y7j4KRpnGDttGseIXMpXz7O1speEeIJD/view?usp=sharing).
 * To run the demo code:
 ```python run_demo.py```